hummingbird-project/hummingbird.codes/content/news/ai-policy.md

 As AI assisted coding is becoming more prevalent in open source projects, we have established a policy about AI usage in contributions to Hummingbird and its related projects.

-We are happy to accept contributions that have been generated using some form of AI assistance with the following provisos:
+We are happy to accept contributions that have been generated using some form of AI assistance.
+However, because AI generated PRs take up a lot of maintainer's time to review - we've added some guidelines, rules and clarifications around this.

-- Contributors should have fully reviewed any generated code, understand it, be able to answer questions about it and be able to explain the rationale behind decisions made.
-The contributor is always the author and is fully accountable for their contributions.
+Most importantly: We expect contributors to have fully reviewed their generated code, and are able to answer any questions related to the PR and decisions made.
+If you don't understand the generated code, please do not submit it - file an issue instead.
+This ensures your PR is not a proxy for us interfacing with an LLM.

-- Contributors should have the right to license their submissions to the project as detailed in [CONTRIBUTING.md](https://github.com/hummingbird-project/hummingbird/blob/main/CONTRIBUTING.md).
-- It should be made clear if a considerable amount of a pull request has been generated — for instance by adding "Assisted-by:" to commit messages.
-- The quality bar for pull requests is the same regardless of whether they have been generated with AI or not.
-We expect PRs to compile on all supported platforms, with tests added where applicable.
+Hummingbird sets a high quality bar, which is essential to the project's goals and succeess.
+The introduction of AI does not lower this bar - we still expect the same code standards and requirements to apply.
+All supported platforms remain supported, and tests are added where applicable.

+Tests in particular should be much easier to write with AI.
+However, as AI has the tendency to force things green, please don't introduce redundant of "fake" tests that are effectively equivalent to `XCTAssert(true)`.
+It's wise to spend the time discussing with your LLM what the goal of the feature is, and find out in ways it can break.
+Breaking can be a mistake in your current PR, but could also arise when someone modifies your code.

-- Any non-code submission, e.g. issues, PR descriptions or security reports, should not be generated using AI, with the exception of fixing grammar and spelling.
-- There should always be a human in the loop.
+Any non-code submission, e.g. issues, PR descriptions or security reports, should not be generated using AI, with the exception of fixing grammar and spelling.
+There should always be a human in the loop.
 Agents cannot be used to respond to PR comments, feedback or commits.
 All responses have to be reviewed by a human before submission.
-- AI cannot be used to implement good first issues.
-These are designed for someone to learn the codebase, and using an AI assistant defeats the purpose of them.

-The full policy is available in [AI_POLICY.md](https://github.com/hummingbird-project/hummingbird/blob/main/AI_POLICY.md) in the Hummingbird repository.
+The full, exact and up-to-date policy is available in [AI_POLICY.md](https://github.com/hummingbird-project/hummingbird/blob/main/AI_POLICY.md) in the Hummingbird repository.
 Much of this policy was inspired by the [LLVM Project AI Tool Use Policy](https://llvm.org/docs/AIToolPolicy.html).